Officer Cadet School (Singapore): Rank insignia

-Like commissioned officers and warrant officers, the cadets wear their rank insignia on chest straps on combat uniforms and shoulderboards on full dress uniforms.
+Like commissioned officers and warrant officers, the cadets wear their rank insignia on chest straps on combat uniforms and shoulder straps on full dress uniforms.
 The insignia consists of one, two or three white bars denoting their seniority: Freshmen, Junior Bar, and Senior Bar cadets respectively.
 Senior cadets also have the privilege of taking on school-level appointments in deference to their seniority and course performance during their service term.
 The graduating class wears peaked caps instead of berets.

 All cadets take on exercise and admin appointments to hone their leadership skills.
 Cadets who take on exercise appointments serve as appointment holders (e.g. platoon commander, platoon sergeant) during field exercises and wear orange-coloured rank insignia similar to that worn by their non-trainee counterparts.
 For example, the exercise platoon commander wears an orange rank insignia of a Lieutenant while the exercise platoon sergeant wears an orange rank insignia of a First Sergeant.
 Cadets who take on admin appointments wear the white bar rank insignia with additional loops and whorls to denote their appointments, such as Cadet Platoon Commander and Cadet Platoon Sergeant.
 The cadets are evaluated on their performance while they are holding these exercise and admin appointments.
 Each wing's Wing Sergeant Major conducts a change-of-command parade whenever there is a change in appointment holder.

 Organization of the Corps of Cadets

 Overall command of the Corps of Cadets OCS-SAFTI MI falls on the shoulders of the Commander OCS, who also serves as commandant of the Corps.

 Majority of the Corps is made up of direct entry officer cadets straight out of basic military training at the BMT Centre, with graduates of the Specialist Cadet School and career soldiers and specialists forming the rest.
 Those who did not have collegiate degrees graduate from OCS as Second Lieutenants following their term, those that have graduated from college are given a lieutenant's commission.
-Technical service and DIS officers are commissioned Military Expert 4 after their graduation.
+Technical service and DIS officers are commissioned Military Expert 4 after their graduation, regardless of educational background.

-Given the short 6-month study period of officer cadets the whole Corps is structured into the following battalions: